chrsoo/cloud-config-operator/README.md

 ```

 ## Installation
-### Add the CRD's
+### Add the CRD
-Add the Custom Resource Definitions to the cluster:
+Add the Custom Resource Definition to the cluster:
 ```
-kubectl apply -f deploy/crds/cloudconfig_crd.yaml kubectl apply -f deploy/crds/cloudconfigenv_crd.yaml
+kubectl apply -f deploy/crds/cloudconfig_crd.yaml
 ```

 ### Adapt and add the ClusterRole